sp1der-max/sp1der-max.github.io/README.md

 # 2. Be small and quiet
 A cat will be frightened by a human towering over them, so sit down criss-cross apple sauce on the floor or in a nearby chair to make yourself less frightening.
-Similarly, any loud noises or sudden movements may frighten the cat (hold that cough that you desperately want to let out _**hold it.**_), so move slowly and quietly around them, but don't sneak up on them if they aren't aware of your presence.
+Similarly, any loud noises or sudden movements may frighten the cat (hold that cough that you desperately want to let out. _**Hold it.**_), so move slowly and quietly around them, but don't sneak up on them if they aren't aware of your presence.

 # 3. Slow blink at them
 When the cat is looking at you, avoid staring back at them as this may make them more nervous _(Or do not do this to anyone at all.
 Creepy-)_.
 Try slowly blinking your eyes at them instead.
 This shows them that you have enough faith in them to close your eyes in their presence, which is a big deal for a cat.
 Hopefully, they will reciprocate by slowly blinking back, indicating that they trust you as well.
+(A privelage, truly.)